xKesvaL/design/readme.md

 ## Unused Classes

 When using this design system, I am using SvelteKit which cleans all the css for me, so any unused classes are removed.
-If you are using this yourself but without SvelteKit, you can use PostCSS with plugins like [CSSNano](https://cssnano.co/) to remove unused classes.
+If you are using this yourself but without SvelteKit, you might want to use PostCSS with some plugins to remove the unused classes.
+Altough Svelte(Kit) is still great, if you've never tried, try it!

 ## Usage